 That means “via video link, fax, email, etc.” It’s that “etc.” part where TiM comes in!

 As you know, TiM makes it easy for productions to designate multiple doc-checkers; in fact, it can be anyone/everyone production designates… the only footnote being that an employee cannot review their own documents.

 The “eat your veggies too” part of the DHS order on remote I-9s

 Once remote verification has taken place, the employer needs to write “COVID-19” as the reason for the delay of a physical inspection in the "additional information" portion of Section 2 or 3, as applicable.
 (We'll show you how to do that at the end of this article.)

-The remote workaround may be utilized for 60 days from the date of the notice (March 20) or three days after the cessation of the COVID-19 National Emergency declaration, whichever comes first.
-(Three days?
-Sheesh, give a body a chance to dance in the streets a bit first, maybe take in a Yanks game, will ya?
-Anyway, it’s something.)
+The remote I-9 workaround was originally approved to be utilized for 60 days from the date of the notice (March 20) or three days after the cessation of the COVID-19 National Emergency declaration, whichever came first.
+But it has been extended to July 19, 2020 in the most recent action.

 Upon resumption of normal business operations, employees onboarded using remote verification will need to report to their employer within three business days with documents handy for in-person verification.
 Once the employer has the opportunity to physically examine the documents, the employer should add the note “documents physically examined,” with the date of inspection, to Section 2 or 3.